spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbar.md

 # SpatialOS GDK for Unreal toolbar

-The GDK toolbar provides several functions required for building and launching your client- and server-workers from inside the Unreal Editor.
+The GDK toolbar provides several functions required for building and launching your client and server-workers from inside the Unreal Editor.

 ## Terms used in this doc
 `<ProjectRoot>` - The root folder of your Unreal project.